 Here is the menu for Blossoms of Light.

-Host your holiday party at Blossoms of Light!
-Break out of the traditional holiday party mold and give your guests a truly illuminating end-of-year celebration.
+Host your holiday party at Blossoms of Light: Break out of the traditional holiday party mold and give your guests a truly illuminating end-of-year celebration.
+Decide which of our unique event spaces will make for a night your guests will never forget.
 For more information, email firstname.lastname@example.org.

 What are the best nights to visit Blossoms of Light?

 The display is beautiful every night!
 Also, snowy nights may be cold, but they make for great photos!